Kingdom of Cusco: Hurin Cusco

 The fourth among his brothers, it is said that in his early years, still a child, he exhibited strength, physical endurance, courage, and bravery.
 During his reign, the Alcahuisa people prepared to revolt with the help of the cullumchima ayllu after many years of an allegedly fake allegiance.
 The pretext for the conflict was an incident between a man and a woman of opposing sides over a well, where Mayta Capac broke the leg of the Alcahuisa sinchi's son.
 In retaliation, the Inticancha was attacked during the night, but he was able to fight back and kill two men, injuring many more.
 After the uprising commenced, the Incas achieved two successive victories, leading to a temporary ceasefire that was promptly violated by the insurgents.
 Subsequently, in the third encounter, the Alcahuisa sinchi was captured and subsequently sentenced to life imprisonment, with his people's territories being divided among the inhabitants of Cusco.
 Satisfied with the victory and having achieved the consolidation of his power around Cusco, Mayta Capac prepared his army for an expedition towards the Cunti people, to the southwest; but he died due to disease before his departure.

-Many chiefdoms allied with Cusco once the news spread of his victory in suppressing the rebellion, so he celebrated great feasts for his people.
-He married Mama Tancaray, daughter of the chief of the Collagua people, and his panaca was called Usca Mayta.
+Many polities allied with Cusco once the news spread of his victory in suppressing the rebellion, so he celebrated great feasts for his people.
+He married Mama Tancaray, daughter of the lord of the Collagua people, and his panaca was called Usca Mayta.
 He also had many children, the eldest, named Cunti Mayta, was put as Willaq Umu, and he chose another named Tarco Huaman as his successor.

 Tarco Huaman successfully replaced his father but got deposed almost immediately by his cousin, Capac Yupanqui.
 The latter then killed nine of his brothers and rounded up the rest to make them swear allegiance as to ensure his reign.
 Tarco Huaman was placed in charge of his father's panaca, and would eventually be sent as a governor by the new Sapa Inca to ensure the payment of "1000 bird cages from the Andes and the puna grasslands" as tribute in the newly annexed Cuyos ayllu.